Installed 28 Sep 2001. Latest update 01 Jul 2019.

 When I first saw the faint hazy object I went, "Oh Man!
 Somebody has hit another golf ball (like back on Apollo 14) and has blasted up a dust cloud that hasn't settled out yet."
 But... when big eye came back about a minute later, the dust cloud had not settled.
 Nor did it ever, even after several inspections by big eye.
 I dispensed with the golf ball scenario.

-I rejected camera artifact because it should show some degree of sliding around with respect to other objects in big eye's field of view.
+I rejected camera artifact because that should show some degree of sliding around with respect to other objects in big eye's field of view.
 The hazy object was photographically rock solid.

 That left me with at least two other options.